Fantasy Life i: The Girl Who Steals Time

 is a 2025 role-playing, life simulation game developed and published by Level-5.
 The sequel to Fantasy Life, it was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S in May 2025, with a Nintendo Switch 2 version released in June 2025 as a launch title.
+Versions for Android and iOS were released in August 2026.

 Gameplay

 Like its predecessor, Fantasy Life i: The Girl Who Steals Time is a role-playing life simulation game set on an island in Reveria, in which players can choose from any of the fourteen jobs known as "life classes".
 Gameplay centers upon the player taking on various tasks given to them and switching between the fourteen Life classes to access different tasks.
 Time travel is featured in the game as players will be able to build up a ruined island by traveling a thousand years into the island's future.

 Development

 Fantasy Life i: The Girl Who Steals Time was announced for release in 2023 before being delayed twice, once to 2024 and again to April 2025.
 The game released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on May 21, 2025.
 The game was originally headed by producer Keiji Inafune, until he left the company in 2024, and Level-5 CEO Akihiro Hino had to step in as producer.
 A Nintendo Switch 2 version, featuring enhanced visuals and performance compared to the Switch version, released alongside the system on June 5, 2025.

+On September 24, 2025, Level-5 announced that a free DLC titled "The Sinister Broker Bazario's Schemes" would be released in December of that year.
+The DLC released on December 24, 2025.